anibue/vit-pytorch/README.md

 type(v) # <class 'vit_pytorch.vit_pytorch.ViT'>
 ```

 ## Deep ViT

-This <a href="https://arxiv.org/abs/2103.11886">paper</a> notes that ViT struggles to attend at greater depths (past 12 layers), and suggests mixing the attention of each head post-softmax as a solution, dubbed Re-attention.
-The results line up with the <a href="https://github.com/lucidrains/x-transformers#talking-heads-attention">Talking Heads</a> paper from NLP.
+This `<a href="https://arxiv.org/abs/2103.11886">`paper `</a>` notes that ViT struggles to attend at greater depths (past 12 layers), and suggests mixing the attention of each head post-softmax as a solution, dubbed Re-attention.
+The results line up with the `<a href="https://github.com/lucidrains/x-transformers#talking-heads-attention">`Talking Heads `</a>` paper from NLP.

 You can use it as follows